deeksha-varma/portfolio_project_1/README.md

 * [CSS3](https://en.wikipedia.org/wiki/CSS) - Provides the styling for the website.

 ### Frameworks & Tools
-- Git
+- [Git](https://git-scm.com/) - Version Control System used to track the project development.
-* [Github](https://github.com/) - Used to host and edit the website.
+- [Github](https://github.com/) - Used to host and edit the website.
-- Balsamiq
-- Google Fonts
+- [Balsamiq](https://balsamiq.com/) - Used to create wireframes.
+- [Google Fonts](https://fonts.google.com/) - Used to open source font-families for use in CSS.
+- [Font Awesome](https://fontawesome.com/) - Used for adding icons to the website.
+- [Coolors](https://coolors.co/contrast-checker/7c8edb-000000) - Color contrast checker of text and background colors.

-## Texting and Validation
+## Testing and Validation

 ### HTML Validation
 - HTML